JianfengNing/JianfengNing.github.io/index.md

 ## Education:

 - **Sep.
 2015-Jun.
 2019**: B.Sc in Mathematics and Applied Mathematics, Lanzhou University, China
 - **Sep.
 2019-Jun.
-2025**(Expected): Ph.D student in Computational Mathematics, Wuhan University, China. <br>
+2025**(Expected): Ph.D student in Computational Mathematics, Wuhan University, China.
-  Feb.
+- **Visiting Student**, Feb.
 2022 to Sep.
-2023: Visiting student at University of Bremen, Germany.
-Sponsored by the China Scholarship Council(CSC).<br>
+2023, University of Bremen, Germany.
+Sponsored by the China Scholarship Council(CSC).
-  Oct.
-2023 to now: Visiting student at The Chinese University of HongKong, HongKong
+- **Visiting student & Research Assistant**, Oct.
+2023 to now, at The Chinese University of HongKong, HongKong

 ## Publications and Preprints: